We’ve reached that age, my friends.

 - Rub your feet with a coconut-based oil.
 In Ayurveda, this helps calm Pitta (the fiery constitution characteristic of excess heat).

 - Slip a silk pillowcase onto your pillow to help cool your head.
-(This is the one I have.)

 - Place a spare set of PJs nearby.
 If you wake up drenched in the middle of the night, you can change easily.